flowerett/ecto_vista/README.md

 - [ ] Support `create view` callback in Ecto.Migration

 ### M2
-- [ ] Support all options for refresh and create views
+- [ ] Support all options to refresh and create views
-- [ ] Implement automatic view versioning for a migration
+- [ ] Implement automatic view versioning for migration

 ## Docs